armory/documentation/_admin_guides/jira-integration.md

 * _`addComment`_:  An option configuration; if present, will add a comment to the relevant tickets.
 * _`transitions`_:  This allows you to configure state transitions for tickets;
-each pair represents the "current state" and the "next state".
+each array represents the "current state" and the sequence of states to transition through, in order.
 An asterisk matches any current state (and so if used, should be put last in the list).
-The first "current state" match for the ticket will be used to determine the next state -- only one transition will occur per Deploy.
+In the example above, a ticket found in the "To Do" state will be transitioned to "In Progress" and then to "Done".
+Any tickets found in any other state would be transitioned straight to "Done".
+If the transition is illegal, the transition will fail and the error ignored.
+If no transition lists match the current state, the ticket state will be left unchanged.

 The `updateFields` section supports several field types, but has been designed specifically for Text Field and Labels fields.
 If the field is a Text Field,